-30 Jun Urgent Care Building Goals and Medical Office Design
+30 Jun Construction Building Goals and Medical Office Design

 Outpatient clinics and medical offices, particularly urgent care facilities, often serve as an alternative place to receive healthcare.
 When individuals are unable to get to a hospital, or in rural areas where the population does not warrant a large ambulatory or hospital facility, small outpatient clinics and urgent care buildings can save money AND decrease ED visitors.

 A CDC study contributes the basic growth in the population aged 65 and older to show a 26% increase in Emergency Department visits over the last 20 years; meanwhile, ages 50 to 64 saw a 15% increase and ages 22 to 49 a 19% increase.

 Recent data from ED visits in 2015 shows that of 136.9 million visitors, 12.3 million (<10%) resulted in hospital admission while 1.5 million (<2%) resulted in admission to the critical care unit.
 The percentage of patients seen within the triage target time has declined a mean of 0.8% per year since 1997, most as result to population increases and unnecessary ED visits.
 The best way to avoid the constant decline of triage target time is to reduce the number of non-urgent ED visits.

 Percentage of ED patients at community settings:

 About 50% of ER visits could be handled by an Urgent Clinic and greatly reduce the volume at ED’s